z5450851HimaMallina/z5450851HimaMallina/README.md

 | Check out this fun  🎉Machine Learning Project!🎉|
 | https://github.com/z5450851HimaMallina/Machine-Learning/tree/main |
 ![snake gif](https://github.com/z5450851HimaMallina/z5450851HimaMallina/blob/output/github-snake.svg)
-Got any questions or want to chat about data, tech, or just life in general?
-Don’t be shy, reach out to me on **LinkedIn**!
-Let’s connect, share ideas, and maybe even have some fun along the way.
 ## 🚀 Languages and Tools I Use

 <p align="left">